 If you have been watching the wonderful Blue Planet then you may well share in the shock and frustration of Read More

-To kick off our Campaign for Insurance Industry Divestment, Naturesave have contacted the CEO’s of over 30 of the largest insurers in the UK, asking for further information about their climate change resilience strategy and requesting to know what their divestment strategy is.
+We use our relationships with other insurers and our underwriters to highlight the relationship between insurance and climate change, we also work hard to demonstrate the emerging demand from the public, for a more sustainable insurance industry.
+Our latest activity involved contacting the CEO’s of over 30 of the largest insurers in the UK, asking for further information about their climate change resilience strategy and requesting to know what their fossil fuel divestment strategy is.

 Here is the wording of our letter: –

 You may be aware that last November the Governor of the Bank of England, Mr Mark Carney, addressed the issue of Climate Change in a Lloyd’s of London in a speech titled “Breaking the Tragedy of the Horizon – climate change and financial stability”.
 There is now clear empirical evidence that highlights the growing impact of climate risks.

 As a market leader in green and ethical insurance for over 25 years, our ethos is to act as an agent of change within the insurance sector, striving to create a more sustainable future.
 We have a GWP of c£2m, with year on year growth, excellent quote take up and renewal retention rates along with good loss ratios across a wide range of risk types.

 Our clients, our staff, their families, children, and grandchildren, those around the world in the most deprived areas, the ones that will be hardest hit by climate change, those unborn who will come to live in the world we leave behind, all require the business leaders of today to act.